Alaska Nurse Aide Registry

 - No contact hours of continuing education and no monetarily compensated employment as a CNA are required for nurse aides that have held certification for less than a year.

-Transferring your Out-of-State CNA Certification to Alabama
+Transferring your Out-of-State CNA Certification to Alaska

 The application for Certified Nurse Aide by Endorsement applies to CNAs certified in other states that wish to transfer their CNA certificate to Alaska.
 Along with the application, candidates must include a cumulative fee of $279: